-Seeing that he could not fully escape our inquisitive nature, Istorren walked us to his austere little hunting camp, recognizable only for the water who fell victim to the politicking of her peers, and was eventually exiled.
+Seeing that he could not fully escape our inquisitive nature, Istorren walked us to his austere little hunting camp, recognizable only for the water stores, and the knives that hung over the cleaning table.
+As he told it, his wife was a priestess of Lolth who fell victim to the politicking of her peers, and was eventually exiled.
 In an effort to protect both of their lives, Istorren spirited her away from their home before the assassins could come for her.